My mind was swirling as I tried to get ready for Christmas.

 If you’re anything like me, you’re mind is dashing back and forth between the needs-to-get-done-before-Christmas to-do list and thinking about changes you want to make for the new year.

 All of it feels impossible at this point.

-If that sounds familiar, here’s my best advice to help you conquer the clutter, the same advice I’m having to give myself right now.
+If that sounds familiar, here’s my best advice to help you get ready for Christmas, the same advice I’m having to give myself right now.

 Focus on one task at a time.